 - type (mandatory): a string providing the machine image type to build.
 Default builder type for PXE: PXE.
-To get the available builder type, please refer to format - installation (optional): an object providing low-level installation or first boot options.
-These override any installation - diskSize (mandatory): an integer providing the disk size of the machine image to create.
+To get the available builder type, please refer to format - - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
 This cannot be used if an advanced partitioning table is defined in the stack.